Millard House (Pasadena, California): Site selection and design

 Around 1923, Millard bought a site in the Prospect Park subdivision of Pasadena, measuring about 210 by 110 ft.
 She later obtained a 16 by 38 ft lot to the northeast so she could access the site from Prospect Crescent.
 Millard hired Wright—who at the time was busy designing the Doheny Ranch project for the oil magnate Edward L. Doheny—to design her new house in Pasadena.
 At that point, fewer than 10% of Wright's clients had rehired him for another project; as Wright later wrote, "I determined she should have the best I had in my portfolio."
-This account is disputed; Robert Sweeney writes that Wright had instead brought up the idea of a new house to Millard, as he wanted to test out a new design concept that he had been thinking about.
+This account was disputed; Sweeney wrote that Wright had instead brought up the idea of a new house to Millard, as he wanted to test out a new design concept that he had been thinking about.
 According to Sweeney, Millard had not been thinking about a new house in Pasadena; to get Millard to agree to his plan, Wright offered to temporarily waive his architect's fee.

 Prior to designing Millard's second house, Wright had been considering a textile-block design, having been inspired by a trip to Japan; the Millard House was to become Wright's first concrete-block design.
 According to The New York Times, he had contemplated the design after asking himself, "Why not weave a kind of building?".
 Although he had previously used square terracotta-and-concrete blocks in structures like the Midway Gardens and Imperial Hotel, these structures did not use concrete blocks as part of their superstructure, like La Miniatura did.
 In creating the house, Wright wrote that he had used the textile-block system because he believed he could "do away with skilled labor" and eliminate the need for mortar joints.
 Wright also said he wanted to convert "that despised outcast of the building industry", the concrete block, into an object of beauty.